Kocisov/boa.vim/README.md

 # boa.vim
-colorscheme for vim and neovim
+Colorscheme for vim and neovim.
+Working only in terminals with 24-bit colour support.